Identifying materials with charge-spin physics using charge-spin susceptibility computed from first principles: Introduction

 One of the most prominent examples of charge-spin interactions are the high-temperature unconventional superconductors like copper oxides and iron-based pnictides and chalcogenides.
 As pointed out by Scalapino\cite{Scalapino_RMP:2012}, there is vast experimental evidence such as the proximity between magnetic ordered phases and superconductivity suggesting that in these materials the coupling between orbital (charge) and magnetic (spins) degrees of freedom plays a crucial role in determining the physics.

+Despite recent progress in the study of model Hamiltonians commonly associated with materials showing unconventional properties \cite{Lederer_PNAS:2017,Jiang_PRB:2018,Esterlis_PRB:2018,Seki_PRB:2019,Berg_ARCMP:2019,Costa_CommPhys:2020}, the study of real materials with such properties remains challenging.
 There have been several attempts to computationally predict whether specific groups of materials show unconventional electronic phases, for example unconventional superconductivity \cite{Klintenberg_CMS:2013,Yee_PRB:2014,Botana_PRM:2017}.
 However, to our knowledge most of these similarity-based searches have attained limited success.
-In this manuscript we adopt a somewhat different approach: we concentrate on exploring a new computational probe of charge-spin coupling in quantum materials.
-We present and test a new quantity, the charge-spin susceptibility, which probes the charge-spin coupling in a material and is easy to compute.
+In this manuscript we adopt a somewhat different approach: we concentrate on exploring a new computational probe of charge-spin coupling in materials.
+We present and test the charge-spin susceptibility which is computed from first principles in a simple way.
 This quantity measures the response of a material's charge density to changes in its spin density.

-We use density functional theory (DFT) and quantum Monte Carlo (QMC) calculations to estimate the charge-spin coupling in a set of 28 layered strongly correlated transition metal compounds including unconventional behavior such as unconventional superconductivity in the cuprates and iron-based superconductors, \cite{Proust_ARCMP:2019,Si_NatRevMat:2016} disordered magnetic ground states ,and bad metallic behavior in materials like BaCo$_{2}$As$_{2}$ and Sr$_{2}$VO$_{4}$ \cite{Anand_PRB:2014,Yamauchi_PRB:2015,Karmakar_PRL:2015} In order to assess the quality of the DFT results, for a small set of materials we compare the DFT-derived charge-spin susceptibility predictions with those obtained from fixed-node diffusion Monte Carlo.
+We use density functional theory (DFT) and quantum Monte Carlo (QMC) calculations to estimate the charge-spin coupling in a set of 28 layered strongly correlated transition metal compounds including unconventional behavior such as unconventional superconductivity in the cuprates and iron-based superconductors \cite{Proust_ARCMP:2019,Si_NatRevMat:2016}, disordered magnetic ground states and bad metallic behavior in materials like BaCo$_{2}$As$_{2}$ and Sr$_{2}$VO$_{4}$ \cite{Anand_PRB:2014,Yamauchi_PRB:2015,Karmakar_PRL:2015}.
+In order to assess the quality of the DFT results, for a small set of materials we compare the DFT-derived charge-spin susceptibility predictions with those obtained from fixed-node diffusion Monte Carlo.
 We find that while DFT+U predicts a different charge-spin response from the QMC results, it is sufficient to distinguish large responses from small responses.
 Using DFT+U calculations on the entire set of materials, we find that materials with a large charge-spin susceptibility often present unconventional phases, while materials in the same class with smaller charge-spin susceptibility do not.